 Skip to main content

-The Notification Center is Notifizz’s in-app notification widget.
-It displays real-time notifications to your users as a bell icon with an unread badge and a dropdown list.
-All Notification Center SDKs (React, Angular, Vanilla JS) share the same underlying widget and expose the same capabilities through framework-idiomatic APIs.
-This page covers the concepts that apply across all of them.
+The Notification Center is Notifizz’s in-app notification widget — a bell icon with an unread badge and a dropdown list of notifications.
+It ships in three SDKs (React, Angular, Vanilla JS) that all wrap the same underlying widget and expose the same capabilities through framework-idiomatic APIs.

 Widget lifecycle

-1. Load — The SDK injects the Notifizz widget script into the page.
+1. Load — the SDK injects the Notifizz widget script (/v1/widget.js from widget.notifizz.com) into the page.

-2. Authenticate — The widget authenticates the user based on your authType configuration.
+2. Authenticate — the widget signs the user in based on your authType configuration.

-3. Ready — The widget signals it is ready to display notifications.
-The isReady state becomes true.
+3. Ready — the widget signals it’s ready (notifizz:ready window event), and the isReady state flips to true.

-Control where the bell icon appears using the position option:
+Control where the bell appears with the position option:

 ValueDescription